seanreed1111/sql-recipes/recipes.md

 | Van Gogh |
 +----------+
 The statement also uses DISTINCT to display each artist name just once.
 Try it with- out DISTINCT and you’ll see that Van Gogh is listed twice; that’s because you obtained two Van Goghs in Kentucky.
-Joins can also be used with aggregate functions to produce summaries.
+Joins can also be used with aggregate functions to produce SUMmaries.
 For exam- ple, to find out how many paintings you have per artist, use this statement:
 SELECT artist.name, COUNT(*) AS 'number of paintings' FROM artist INNER JOIN painting ON artist.a_id = painting.a_id GROUP BY artist.name;